privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 // SellerFrontEnd service (also known as SFE) operated by SSP / Seller. service SellerFrontEnd {
   // Selects a winning remarketing ad for the Publisher ad slot that may be
   // rendered on the user's device. rpc SelectAd(SelectAdRequest) returns (SelectAdResponse) {
     option (google.api.http) = {
       post: "/v1/selectAd"
       body: "*"
     };

- // This is an optional optimization for Buyers and is used to decrease overall GetBids
- // latency.
-Buyers may opt-in to this with the Sellers that they have partnered with.
- // The SellerFrontEnd service configuration must include the Buyers who opted-in to
- // receive this request.
-InitiateBiddingSignalsLookup would lead SellerFrontEnd to
- // orchestrate requests to BuyerFrontEnd operated by Buyers who opted-in for this
- // trustedBiddingSignals prefetch flow.
-This can help Buyers optimize overall bidding
- // latency (for FLEDGE), whose Buyer Key/Value server side latency is high.
- // Note: InitiateBiddingSignalsLookup must happen before SelectAd if enabled by the
- // Seller.
- rpc InitiateBiddingSignalsLookup(InitiateBiddingSignalsLookupRequest)
-     returns (InitiateBiddingSignalsLookupResponse) {
-   option (google.api.http) = {
-     post: "/v1/initiateBiddingSignalsLookup"
-     body: "*"
-   };
   }
 }

-// SelectAdRequest is sent by the untrusted Seller Ad service to SellerFrontEnd (SFE)
+// SelectAdRequest is sent by the untrusted Seller service to SellerFrontEnd
-// once it receives an encrypted RemarketingInput from a client.
+// (SFE) once it receives an encrypted ProtectedAudienceInput from a client.
 // SelectAdRequest would also include contextual signals and other data
-// passed by untrusted Seller Ad service for the auction. message SelectAdRequest {
+// passed by untrusted Seller service for the auction. message SelectAdRequest {
   message AuctionConfig {
+    // Required.
     // Contextual signals that include information about the context
     // (e.g. Category blocks Publisher has chosen and so on).
 This is passed by
-   // untrusted Seller Ad service to SellerFrontEnd service.
+    // untrusted Seller service to SellerFrontEnd service.
     // This is passed to ScoreAd() in AuctionConfig JSON object, the key in JSON
     // being "sellerSignals".
     // The serialized string can be deserialized to a JSON object. string seller_signals = 1;

-   // Contextual signals that are passed by untrusted Seller Ad service to
+    // Contextual signals that are passed by untrusted Seller service to
     // SellerFrontEnd service.
     // Information about auction (ad format, size).
 This information
     // is available both to the seller and all buyers participating in
     // auction.
     // This is passed to ScoreAd() in AuctionConfig JSON object, the key in JSON
     // being "auctionSignals".
     // The serialized string can be deserialized to a JSON object. string auction_signals = 2;

+    // Required.
+    // List of buyers participating in FLEDGE auctions.
+    // Buyers are identified by buyer domain (i.e. Interest Group owner). repeated string buyer_list = 3;

+    // Required.
+    // Seller origin / domain.
+    string seller = 4;

+    // Per buyer configuration.
+    message PerBuyerConfig {
+      // Required.
       // Contextual signals corresponding to each Buyer in auction that could
       // help in generating bids.
-   // The key in the map corresponds to IGOwner, a string that can identify a
-   // buyer participating in the auction.
-The SellerFrontEnd server configuration,
-   // has the mapping of IGOwner to a global load balancer address in front of
-   // BuyerFrontEnd .
-   // IGOwners that the SFE has not been configured to communicate with will
+      string buyer_signals = 1;

-   // simply be ignored.
+      // Optional.
-   // The value represents a serialized string that is deserialized to a JSON
-   // object before passing to Adtech script. map<string, string> buyer_signals = 3;

-  // Map of IG Owner to timeout in milliseconds.
       // Timeout is milliseconds and applies to total time to complete GetBids.
-  // If no timeout is specified, the Seller’s default maximum Buyer timeout
+      // If no timeout is specified, the Seller's default maximum Buyer timeout
-  // will apply.
+      // configured in SellerFrontEnd service configuration, will apply. int32 buyer_timeout = 2;

-  map<string, int> per_buyer_timeout = 4;
+      // Optional.
+      // The Id is specified by the buyer to support coordinated experiments
+      // with the buyer's Key/Value services.
+      int32 buyer_kv_experiment_group_id = 3;

+      // Optional.
+      // Version of buyer's GenerateBid() code.
+      // The string must be an object name belonging to the
+      // Cloud Storage bucket specified at Bidding service startup.
+      // If a version is not specified, the default version
+      // (specified in the service startup config) will be used. int32 generate_bid_code_version = 4;
+    }

+    // The key in the map corresponds to Interest Group Owner (IGOwner), a
+    // string that can identify a buyer participating in the auction.
+The
+    // SellerFrontEnd server configuration, has the mapping of IGOwner to a
+    // public load balancer address in front of BuyerFrontEnd.
+IGOwners that the
+    // SFE has not been configured to communicate with will simply be ignored. map<string, PerBuyerConfig> per_buyer_config = 5;

+    // Contains information about all code module versions to be used for
-  // List of buyers participating in FLEDGE auctions.
+    // bidding, auctions, and reporting.
+This supports the seller and buyers in
-  // Buyers are identified by buyer domain (i.e. Interest Group owner). repeated string buyer_list = 5;

-  // Seller origin.
-  string seller = 6;
+    // maintaining multiple versions of their ScoreAd and GenerateBid modules,
+    // respectively, which may be used for experimentation.
+The desired code
+    // module version can be specified here per ad selection request. message SellerCodeExperimentSpecification {
       // The Id is specified by the seller to support coordinated experiments
       // with the seller's Key/Value services.
-  int32 seller_kv_experiment_group_id = 7;
+      int32 seller_kv_experiment_group_id = 1;

+      // The code version of the score ad module provided by the seller.
+      // The string must be an object name belonging to the
+      // Cloud Storage bucket specified at Auction service startup.
+      // If a version is not specified, the default version
+      // (specified in the service startup config) will be used. string score_ad_version = 2;

+      // A url to the seller reporting module.
+      // The url will be passed to the client device via AuctionResult.
+      // If not provided, a default (provided via service startup config)
+      // will be used.
+      // NOTE: This field is temporary and implemented to support
+      // on-device event-level reporting, which requires the arbitrary url
+      // endpoint from where a seller's reporting code module can be fetched. string seller_reporting_url = 3;
     }

+    // Specifications about code modules that are passed by
+    // the Seller Ad service in a SelectAd request.
+    SellerCodeExperimentSpecification code_experiment_spec = 6;
+  }

- // Encrypted RemarketingInput generated by the device. bytes remarketing_ciphertext = 1;
+  // Encrypted ProtectedAudienceInput generated by the device. bytes protected_audience_ciphertext = 1;

   // Plaintext.
-Passed by the untrusted Seller Ad service.
+Passed by the untrusted Seller service.
   AuctionConfig auction_config = 2;

+  enum ClientType {
+    UNKNOWN = 0;

+    // An Android device with Google Mobile Services (GMS).
+    // Note: This covers apps on Android and browsers on Android.
+    ANDROID = 1;

+    // Any browser.
+    BROWSER = 2;
   }

+  // Type of end user's device / client, that would help in validating the
+  // client integrity.
+  // Note: Not all types of clients can be attested.
+  ClientType client_type = 3;
+}

-// SelectAdResponse is sent from the SellerFrontEndService to the Seller Ad service.
+// SelectAdResponse is sent from the SellerFrontEndService to the Seller
-// auction_result_ciphertext can only be decrypted by the client device
+// service. auction_result_ciphertext can only be decrypted by the client device
 // that initiated the original SelectAdRequest.
-The untrusted Seller Ad service may
+The untrusted Seller service may
 // send the contextual winner back to the client in addition to the
 // auction_result_ciphertext to allow the client to pick the final winner. message SelectAdResponse {
   // Encrypted AuctionResult from FLEDGE auction.
-May  contain a real candidate or
+May  contain a real candidate
- // chaff, depending on ScoreAd() outcomes. bytes auction_result_ciphertext = 1;
+  // or chaff, depending on ScoreAd() outcomes. bytes auction_result_ciphertext = 1;
 }

-// InitiateBiddingSignalsLookup must happen before SelectAd.
-// The SellerFrontEnd will support an optional pathway for Buyers who may want to
-// parallelize trustedBiddingSignals lookup with Contextual auction.
-This would help
-// Buyers prewarm Key/Value caches if the Buyer Key/value server supports such server
-// side caches.
-This does not initiate any bidding and auction, but helps Buyer prefetch
-// trustedBiddingSignals and cache that while the contextual auction is happening in
-// Seller Ad service.
-When SelectAd request is received by a SellerFrontEnd server instance,
-// there is another trustedBiddingSignals lookup request sent to Buyer Key/Value Service.
-// At that point, Buyer Key/Value service can serve the request from the hot cache.
-// This can help Buyers optimize overall bidding latency (for FLEDGE), whose Buyer
-// Key/Value server side latency is high. message InitiateBiddingSignalsLookupRequest {
- // Encrypted RemarketingInput generated by the device. bytes remarketing_input_ciphertext = 1;

-  // List of buyers participating in the interest group auction.
-  // Specified by seller/exchange.
-  // Buyers are identified as IG Owners. repeated string buyer_list = 2;
-}

-// Empty response.
-Errors should be returned by gRPC status code. message InitiateBiddingSignalsLookupResponse {}
 ```

 #### BuyerFrontEnd Service and API Endpoints